top of page

 • Bereavement, grief, and loss

-• Relationships and/or parenting
+• Relationships and parenting

-• Depression
+• Depression and anxiety

-• Eating patterns and/or body dysmorphia
+• Eating patterns and body dysmorphia

-• Chronic pain, physical ailments, or injuries
+• Chronic pain, physical ailments, and neurological injuries

 • And more!